Skip to main content

 NET_RAWRaw socket access for nmap SYN scans

-NET_ADMINNetwork configuration for iptables
+NET_ADMINNetwork configuration for tools requiring elevated access

 Volumes